gwiam/awt_atoyom/porting_player_control.md

         - second raycast used to adjust for height over bore
         - to check for collision simply do is_colliding
         - to get the collider do get_collider
-        - TODO change the layers of the bullet so the player can't shoot themselves
+        - change the layers of the bullet so the player can't shoot themselves
     - set bullet freeze behavior to static to prevent collision with the player
     - when "attaching" the bullet to the ObjectHolder use position in this case, not the global
     - when releasing the bullet the global position needs to be set, otherwise the bullet repositions to the local coordinates